 Perspective has something to do with it.
 In other ages distance was measured by a marching army; distance and speed were equations dependent on the bodies experience of travelling the road to battle or commerce.
 We have the perspective of supersonic jets, rockets, laser light, computers, internets not to mention endless space, Earth's "insignificance' among billions of galaxies, geological time and so on.
 The power, speed and omniscience of the technical world is seen in relation to what it brings about in its wake.
 This is the interface between the technological and human universe.
 And a question immediately arises, "what is human imagination weaving around technology and what is it weaving around the innate potential of human beings?"

 Science makes objectification itself a power that is readily absorbed by the larger culture so everything and everyone is reduced and objectified through distinct motives of power.

-Since science says it is replacing the spiritual then we ask this of science: "Can one love your point of view?
+Since some scientists say it is replacing the spiritual then we ask this of science: "Can one love your point of view?
 Can one generate love from this point of view?"

 If I want to know the chemical make-up of Mars I will go to science 100% of the time.
 In fact, just about all questions of "how" can be addressed by science.
 It has meaning since so much of the world is built up and out by science and technology.
 And I am better off for trying to understand how that has come to be.
 But as a human being I experience the effects of that world.
 And that creates a different space that I must account for.